sagemath/trac_to_gh/Issue 9584.md

 # Issue 9584: Some graph-related doctest failures and timeouts with 4.5.2.alpha0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9584

 Original creator: mpatel